 The Hot Octopuss Queen Bee is an odd looking sex toy.
 When you pick it up, you have the strongest, strangest feeling that it’s designed for styling hair.
+Read on for my Hot Octopuss Queen Bee review!

 The Hot Octopuss Queen Bee sets itself apart from most conventional clitoral stimulators by using oscillating PowerPlate Technology™.
 What does this mean exactly?
 It’s hard to explain, but Hot Octopuss states that “PulsePlate Technology™ is the patented ‘piston’-like system the Queen Bee uses to deliver high-amplitude oscillations rather than the low-amplitude vibrations typically found in conventional sex toys.”